 After the pollution of oil and fossil fuels.

-The burning of oil as we know it today poses serious environmental problems, as it releases into the atmosphere, in large quantities, products harmful to the ecosystem and to the planet.
-The "absorption" capacities of the planet would be exceeded since the beginning of the 90 years and the last disturbances, some speak of climatic aberrations, testify the uneasiness of our planet.
+Burning oil as we know it today poses serious environmental problems because it releases into the atmosphere large quantities of products harmful to the ecosystem and the planet.
+Capacities "absorption" of the planet would be exceeded since the early 90 years and the last disorders, some speak of climatic aberrations, evidence the concerns of our planet.

-Some scientists, in a minority, formulate "cyclic" or external explanations; while the link between pollutants and the greenhouse effect is clearly established.
-Even if the link between natural disasters and the greenhouse effect remains to be proved, common sense is enough to see that the favorable balance (extremely rare in the Universe) of our planet is dangerously disruptive.
+Some scientists, in the minority, formulate "cyclical" explanation or external; This while the link between pollutants and greenhouse effect is clearly established.
+Even if between natural disasters and greenhouse yet to be proven, common sense enough to see that the favorable balance to life (extremely rare in the Universe) of our planet dangerously awry.

 Today is all this global balance is threatened by the polluting fossil fuels which spewing products that the earth had absorbed over millions of years.
 Indeed, fossil fuels are buried natural carbon reserves in the ground, and as is the carbon memory of the earth.
 It took 400 million years the Earth to create these oil reserves and less than 200 years to man to exhaust, ie instantaneously in geologic time.